lancerael/pi/README.md

 **@pi-lib/banner**

-A banner React component that can be used for a header or footer
+A banner React component that can comtain spaced or flowing items

 **Dependencies:** @pi-lib/styles, react, styled-components